dha-exam-2026

 Who is Exempt from the DHA Prometric Exam?

-How Does a Clinical Practice Gap Affect DHA Eligibility?
+What is the impact of a Clinical Practice Gap on DHA Eligibility?

 The requirements increase with the length of your gap: